Shahinurbashar/Professional-Profile/_pages/teaching.md

   Provided one-on-one mentorship to students.

-## From 2017 to 2019, I served as an Instructor of Record at Brac University, a leading private university in Bangladesh.
+## From 2017 to 2019, I served as an Instructor of Record at BRAC University, a leading private university in Bangladesh.